 Once state-of-the-art mental healthcare facilities, Kirkbride buildings have long been relics of an obsolete therapeutic method known as Moral Treatment.
 In the latter half of the 19th century, these massive structures were conceived as ideal sanctuaries for the mentally ill and as an active participent in their recovery.
 Careful attention was given to every detail of their design to promote a healthy environment and convey a sense of respectable decorum.
 Placed in secluded areas within expansive grounds, many of these insane asylums seemed almost palace-like from the outside.
 But growing populations and insufficient funding led to unfortunate conditions, spoiling their idealistic promise.

 Within decades of their first conception, new treatment methods and hospital design concepts emerged and the Kirkbride plan was eventually discarded.
 Many existing Kirkbride buildings maintained a central place in the institutions which began within their walls, but by the end of the 20th century most had been completely abandoned or demolished.
-Although a few have managed to survive into the twenty-first century intact and still in use, many that survive sit abandoned and decaying—their mysterious grandeur intensified by their derelict condition.
+A few have managed to survive into the 21st century intact and still in use, but many that survive sit abandoned and decaying—their mysterious grandeur intensified by their derelict condition.
 More...

 Dr. Kirkbride